-Consider a refurbishment project with electricians, plumbers, decorators and joiners.
+Consider a refurbishment project with electricians, plumbers, decorators, and joiners.
 It is easy to draw up a list of hazardous events that could occur: “fall from height”, “electric shock”, “exposed to asbestos” and so on, but if you don’t consider each contractor’s tasks, you can’t see how these events will occur, and therefore you can’t control them.

 You need a way of requiring all contractors to provide you with information about their “manoeuvres” in advance.
-This is often referred to as a method statement, and should be specific to the job in hand, not just a generic description of the sort of things the organisation normally does.
-These method statements are often supported by risk assessments, and known collectively as RAMS.
+This is often referred to as a method statement, and should be specific to the job at hand, not just a generic description of the sort of things the organisation normally does.
+These method statements are often supported by risk assessments and are known collectively as RAMS.
 Just as the Shoreham FDD couldn’t ensure safety without information about the display manoeuvres, you can’t manage safety without assessing the contractor RAMS.

 EcoOnline has a contractor module that can help you avoid being in the same situation as the Shoreham FDD.
 You might already know that you can record contractor details on EcoOnline and indicate when they have been approved, but did you know you can also use the system to collate and assess contractor RAMS?

-You can set a task for contractors to provide information for a specific job or for a series of jobs, and use the system to track when they have uploaded the documents.
+You can set a task for contractors to provide information for a specific job or a series of jobs, and use the system to track when they have uploaded the documents.
 You can create an auditable action for a project manager (who could be in-house or another contractor) to review the RAMS provided by different contractors, and to assemble a health and safety plan for the project, which will include information on how risk will be managed across all project elements.